apostolidoum/Next-Word-Prediction/README.md

 Any other text file can be used for training (read the comments of the above mentioned files for a detailed explanation on how to do that).
 The trained chain will be saved as a json file for later use.

 To use Next-Word-Prediction to predict a word from user's typing, run **user.py**.
 This file will load a markov chain from a json file and read the text input the user is typing.
 To see a prediction for a next word, based on the last word/words you typed press Enter.
+To exit press q.

 ## Examples
 (pictures)